-Anomalous triple and quartic gauge boson couplings are available for single and double vector boson production via VBF (process IDs 120-150, 200-260) [59,61], all triple vector boson production processes (process IDs 400-530, 800, 810) [60,61], diboson production $WW, W^{\pm}\gamma$ and $W^{\pm}Z$ (process IDs 300-320, 340-350) and for diboson plus jet processes $W^{\pm}\gamma j$ and $W^{\pm}Z j$ [39,40] (IDs 610-640).
-The respective parameters are set in the input file anomV.dat.
+Anomalous triple and quartic gauge boson couplings are available for single and double vector boson production via VBF (process IDs 120-150, 200-260) [59,61], all triple vector boson production processes (process IDs 400-530, 800, 810) [60,61], diboson production WW, $W^{\pm}\gamma$ and $W^{\pm}Z$ (process IDs 300-320, 340-350) and for diboson plus jet processes $W^{\pm}\gamma j$ and $W^{\pm}Z j$ [39,40] (IDs 610-640).
+The respective parameters are set in the input file anomV.dat25.
 Note, however, that not all parameters in anomV.dat affect all processes and no neutral triple gauge boson couplings are included.
-By altering the triple gauge bosons are also affected - these changes are taken into account automatically for internal Higgs bosons (and during the Higgs width calculations).
+By altering the triple gauge boson couplings (in anomV.dat), the couplings between a Higgs and a pair of gauge bosons are also affected - these changes are taken into account automatically for internal Higgs bosons (and during the Higgs width calculations).

-4.5.1 anom\HVV.dat - anomalous HVV couplings
+4.5.1 anom_HVV.dat - anomalous HVV couplings

-The file anom\HVV.dat controls the anomalous Higgs boson coupling parameters.
-It is used if the input ANOM\CPL in vbfnlo.dat is set to true.
+The file anom_HVV.dat controls the anomalous Higgs boson coupling parameters.
+It is used if the input ANOM_CPL in vbfnlo.dat is set to true.
 Among the anomalous coupling input parameters, the user can choose between three different parameterizations.